Klortho/dtd-diagram/README.md

-### Node class
+### Node classes

-Properties:
+The base Node class is "abstract".
+We could do some fancy inheritance or mix-ins, but to keep thing simple, the inheritance is:

+- Node
+    - SimpleNode - "attribute" and "other"
+    - ElementNode - "element"
+    - ChoiceSeqNode - "choice", "seq"

+#### Node methods

+* has_content() - returns true if this Node has content children
+* has_attributes() - returns true if this Node has attribute children
+* get_content() - returns an array of content children.
+If this node has no content children, returns an empty array.
+* elem_descendants()

+#### Common properties

-* name
+* name - (SimpleNode and ElementNode only)
 * type - one of "element", "attribute", "choice", "seq", or "other"
-* q - from the DTD, either null, '?', '*', or '+'
+* q - (ElementNode and ChoiceSeqNode only) - from the DTD, either null, '?', '*', or '+'
-* initialized - boolean flag for element, choice, and seq Nodes only.
-  Starts out `false`; set to
-  `true` when initialize() is called on that Node; indicating that the *content* and *attribute* arrays have been filled in from the data in the dtd spec.

-* content - for element, choice, and seq Nodes, this is an array of Nodes from the content model
-* attributes - for element Nodes only, an array of attribute Node children.
-* children - if the node (content and/or attributes) is expanded, then this is an array of child Nodes.
-This is used in the tree layout.

 * diagram - the diagram to which this Node belongs
 * elem_parent - the nearest ancestor Node of type `element`.
+For every Node except the root of the tree, this is a valid ElementNode object.
+For the root, this is *null*.
 This is used by the `separation` function -- all nodes with the same `elem_parent` are considered part of the nuclear family, and spaced close together.
 It's also used to determine the starting location of the Nodes that are "entering" in the animation.

+* children - always a valid (possibly zero-length) array.
+  This is used by the layout engine, and reflects the actual, visible children of the Node.
+For ElementNodes, this is an aggregation of content and/or attributes, depending on which are expanded.
+For ChoiceSeqNodes, this is always set to the content children.

 * width - computed by aggregating the widths of the parts.
 Doesn't include the diagonal -- this is used to compute the y coordinate for the "source" of the